openhab/openhab-addons/addons/binding/org.openhab.binding.gpstracker/README.md

 # GPSTracker Binding

 This binding allows you to connect mobile GPS tracker applications to openHAB and process GPS location reports.
 Currently two applications are supported:

 * [OwnTracks](https://owntracks.org/booklet/) - iOS, Android
 * [GPSLogger](https://gpslogger.app/) - Android

-GPS location reports are sent to openHAB using HTTP protocol.
+GPS location reports are sent to openHAB using HTTP.
 Please be aware that this communication uses the public network so make sure your openHAB installation is [secured](https://www.openhab.org/docs/installation/security.html#encrypted-communication) (but accessible from public internet through myopenhab.org or using a reverse proxy) and you configured HTTP**S** access in tracking applications.
+The easiest way to achieve this is to use the [openHAB Cloud Connector](https://www.openhab.org/addons/integrations/openhabcloud/) in conjunction with [myopenHAB.org](http://www.myopenhab.org/).

 The binding can process two message types received from trackers:

 * **Location** - This is a simple location report with coordinates extended with some extra information about the tracker (e.g. tracker device battery level).
 [OwnTracks, GPSLogger]
 * **Transition** - This report is based on regions defined in tracker application only.
 A message is sent every time the tracker enters or leaves a region.
-[OwnTracks only]
+[OwnTracks only] See "Distance Channel and Presence Switch" how this behavior can be achieved with openHAB's on-board tools.

 ## Configuration